YINI-lang/YINI-spec/YINI-Specification.md

 ## 8. Boolean and Null Literals

 ### 8.1.
 Booleans
-Booleans in a `YINI` document can be following literals (NON CASE-SENSITIVE):
+Boolean literals in a `YINI` document can be following literals (NON CASE-SENSITIVE):
 - Treated as **TRUE** (by the engine):
   - `true`
   - `yes`